Pimmz/Home-Energy-Saving-Store/README.md

 - Select the **Region** and **Data Center** closest to you.
 - Once created, click on the new database name, where you can view the database URL and Password.

+### Cloudinary API

+This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Heroku doesn't persist this type of data.

+To obtain your own Cloudinary API key, create an account and log in.

+- For *Primary interest*, you can choose *Programmable Media for image and video API*.
+- Optional: *edit your assigned cloud name to something more memorable*.
+- On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
+- Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.

 ### Amazon AWS

-This project uses [AWS](https://aws.amazon.com) to store media and static files online, due to the fact that Heroku doesn't persist this type of data.
+This project isnt using AWS but if it did you could uses it at [AWS](https://aws.amazon.com) to store media and static files online, due to the fact that Heroku doesn't persist this type of data.

 Once you've created an AWS account and logged-in, follow these series of steps to get your project connected.
 Make sure you're on the **AWS Management Console** page.